agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 Hyperbolic discounting provides an elegant model of this behavior.
 On Day 1, a hyperbolic discounter will prefer that they complete the task tomorrow rather than today.
 Moreover, a Naive agent wrongly predicts they will complete the task tomorrow and so puts off the task till Day 2.
 When Day 2 arrives, the Naive agent reasons in the same way -- telling themself that they can avoid the work today by putting it off till tomorrow.
 This continues until the last possible day, when the Naive agent finally completes the task.

 In this problem, the behavior of optimal and time-inconsistent agents with identical preferences (i.e. utility functions) diverges.
 If the deadline is $$T$$ days from the start, the optimal agent will do the task immediately and the Naive agent will do the task on Day $$T$$.
+(Any problem where a time-inconsistent agent receives exponentially lower reward than an optimal agent contains a close variant of our Procrastination Problem[^kleinberg]).

-Kleinberg and Oren consider a variant of this problem where the cost of procrastinating is borne when the choice to procrastinate is made, and the agent must eventually complete the task.
-They also consider semi-myopic agents who do not discount their next reward, but discount all future rewards by $$\beta < 1$$.
-They then show that in any problem where a semimyopic agent receives exponentially lower reward than an optimal agent, the problem must contain a copy of their variant of the procrastination problem.
+[^kleinberg]: refp:kleinberg2014time considers a variant problem where the each cost/penalty for waiting is received immediately (rather than being delayed until the time the task is done).
+In this variant, the agent must eventually complete the task.
+The authors consider "semi-myopic" time-inconsistent agents, i.e. agents who do not discount their next reward, but discount all future rewards by $$\beta < 1$$.
+They show that in any problem where a semi-myopic agent receives exponentially lower reward than an optimal agent, the problem must contain a copy of their variant of the Procrastination Problem.

 We formalize the Procrastination Problem in terms of a deterministic graph.
 Suppose the **deadline** is $$T$$ steps from the start.
 Assume that after $$t$$ < $$T$$ steps the agent has not yet completed the task.
 Then the agent can take the action `"work"` (which has **work cost** $$-w$$) or the action `"wait"` with zero cost.
 After the `"work"` action the agent transitions to the `"reward"` state and receives $$+(R - t \epsilon)$$, where $$R$$ is the **reward** for the task and $$\epsilon$$ is how much the reward diminishes for every day of waiting (the **wait cost**).

-TODO: graph like this:
+See Figure 3 below.

 <img src="/assets/img/procrastination_mdp.png" alt="diagram" style="width: 700px;"/>

+>**Figure 3:** Transition graph for Procrastination Problem.
+States are represented by nodes.
+Edges are transitions between states, labeled with the action name and the utility of the state-action pair.
+Terminal nodes have a bold border and their utility is labeled below.
+Day 3 up to Day $$T-1$$ have the same form as Day 2.

 We simulate the behavior of hyperbolic discounters on the Procrastination Problem.
 We vary the discount rate $$k$$ while holding the other parameters fixed.
 The agent's behavior can be summarized by its final state (`"wait_state"` or `"reward_state`) and by how much time elapses before termination.
 When $$k$$ is sufficiently high, the agent will not even complete the task on the last day.